apsavin/router-base/README.md

 myRouter.generate('simplest_route');
 // returns '/a/route'

-//You can find a route by path and method: myRouter.match({path: '/a/route', method: 'GET'});
+// You can find a route by path and method: myRouter.match({path: '/a/route', method: 'GET'});
 // returns {id: 'simplest_route', parameters: {}, definition: { id: 'simplest_route',
                                                                    path: '/a/route',